Mahar: Buddhism

+In a 1996 book, authors De and Shastree claimed that it has been difficult for the Neo-buddhists to totally abandon the rituals, practices, and festivals of their old Hindu religion.
+In 1962, V R Ranpise, an early buddhist convert, wrote a book in Marathi called Boudha Samskar Path as a guide to his fellow converts.
+It appears, however, that very few have read the book.

 Hinduism

-Before their conversion to Buddhism, the important deities of Mahar were Shiva, Khandoba, Vithoba and the varkari saints, Chokhamela, and Dnyaneshwar.
+Before the Mahar mass conversion to Buddhism, the important deities of Mahar were Shiva, Khandoba, Vithoba and the varkari saints, Chokhamela and Dnyaneshwar.
 Family deities of Mahars are typically Shiva, Maridevi, Bhumidevi, Navanathas and Bhavani.
-The Nag or king cobra was particularly revered by the community.
+The Nag (king cobra) was particularly revered by the community.

+Sikhism

+Some Mahars in Maharashtra practice Sikhism.
+According to the 2011 census, there were 11,485 Scheduled Caste (SC) Sikhs in Maharashtra, of which 8,081 were Mahars.

 Christianity

-In the late 19th century, Otto Weishaupt's attempts to evangelise in the Sangamner area of Ahmadnagar district met with little success with communities such as the Brahmins, Muslims and Bhils, but his efforts to promote Christianity did appeal to the Mahars there.
-There were also some Mahar converts to Christianity in other areas of Ahmednagar district around the early 20th century.
+In the late 19th century, Otto Weishaupt's attempts to evangelise in the Sangamner area of Ahmadnagar district met with resistance, but his efforts to promote Christianity did appeal to few Mahars.
+Legally, Christian Mahars are not considered as Scheduled Castes (SCs).